vespa-engine/documentation/en/use-case-shopping.md

 * [Custom document processor](document-processing.html)

-    In Vespa you can set up custom document processors to perform any type of extra processing during document feeding.
+    In Vespa, you can set up custom document processors to perform any type of extra processing during document feeding.
 One example is to enrich the document with extra information, and another is to precalculate values of fields to avoid unnecessary computation during ranking.
 This application